Montreal Canadiens Logo

 Montreal Canadiens Logo 2000-Present

-Today’s emblem is a continuation of all the previous ones.
-It presents a closed red oval “C” sign.
-The upper and lower parts are connected and symmetrically concave.
-Large “C” and small “H” are fused.
-Everything is outlined with a thick blue contour line.
+The current emblem is a continuation of all previous ones.
+It features a closed red oval “C.” The top and bottom parts are connected and symmetrically concave.
+The large “C” and small “H” are merged.
+All are outlined with a thick blue contour line.

 Font and Colors